Efficient Exploration of Chemical Kinetics: Aspects of software design

 A key advantage of Snakemake in a research environment is its seamless integration with \gls{hpc} resources.
 It abstracts the underlying job scheduler (e.g., Slurm, PBS, SGE), allowing the same workflow definition to be executed on a local machine for testing or scaled up to a large cluster for production runs.
 This portability ensures that the computational environment can be easily adapted without altering the scientific logic of the workflow itself.

 Another critical function of a workflow engine in a scientific context is the ability to programmatically encode best practices and enforce reproducibility.
 Many computational methods, such as the \gls{neb} technique, require a specific sequence of preparatory and execution steps for reliable results.
-Manually performing this sequence can be tedious and prone to human error, such as forgetting a critical step.
+Manually performing this sequence can be tedious and prone to human error, such as forgetting a critical step or using mismatched model versions.
 By defining the entire protocol as a series of dependent rules, Snakemake transforms a manual checklist into a robust, automated, and self-documenting scientific component.

-For example, a best-practice \gls{neb} workflow, as illustrated in Figure \ref{fig:neb_workflow}, involves several distinct stages: first, ensuring the reactant and product structures are fully minimized; second, generating a sensible initial path between these endpoints; and only then, executing the main NEB optimization.
-By encoding this logic in a \texttt{Snakefile}, one can guarantee that the initial path is never generated with unrelaxed endpoints, thus preventing erroneous calculations and embedding expert knowledge directly into the computational tool.
+For example, a best-practice \gls{neb} workflow, as illustrated in Figure \ref{fig:neb_workflow}, involves several distinct stages: first, ensuring the reactant and product structures are fully minimized and consistently aligned; second, generating a sensible initial path between these mapped endpoints; and only then, executing the main NEB optimization.
+Additionally, the workflow enforces reproducibility by automatically fetching and converting the specific version of the machine learning potential required for the simulation.
+By encoding this logic in a \texttt{Snakefile}, one can guarantee that the initial path is never generated with unrelaxed or unaligned endpoints, thus preventing erroneous calculations and embedding expert knowledge directly into the computational tool.
 This approach ensures that every calculation is performed consistently and correctly, forming the foundation of truly reproducible research.